Usually gluon calls "git describe" inside the gluon directory to determine

 Use a release!

-branch for anything else but development purposes!
+Please refrain from using the master branch for anything else but development purposes!

 Use the most recent release instead.
 You can list all releases by running git tag

-and switch to one by running git checkout v2021.1 && make update
+and switch to one by running git checkout v2021.1 && make update.

 If you're using the autoupdater, do not autoupdate nodes with anything but releases.
 If you upgrade using random master commits the nodes might break eventually.